smeup/jariko/docs/symboltable_serialization.md

 In this document we are going to present how Jariko allows managing programs memory persistence using as approach the serialization.
 As everyone knows the symbol table is an object containing the program memory, and generally speaking it is nothing more than a `Map<String, Value>` with String: the variable name, and Value: the value of it.
 Symbol table has scope program and lives within the program, but when the program dies, if that program runs into an activation group, we need to recover its state, for this reason we have thought about serialization.

 # Serialization model
 The following chart shows the objects involved with particular relevance to what happens over the time.
 We suppose that Jariko will be run three different programs in the same thread.
-The almost hidden objects (gray) are *not alive*, the others are *alive*, but all objects have lived (or are living) in the same instance of Jariko.
+The almost hidden objects (gray) are *not active*, the others are *active*, but all objects *are living* in the same instance of Jariko.

 ![PD000236-SerializationModel_1.png](images/PD000236-SerializationModel_1.png)